 - Strength & conditioning

 These include various types of skipping exercises and other ballistic drills such as bounds, power skips, and double- and single-leg hops.
 These exercises will encourage you to run “tall” and upright with a neutral pelvis and will promote the rate of force development during ground contact.

 This drill involves a dynamic movement of the body up, which you will achieve through 1) an explosive knee drive; 2) positioning the foot in the air in a 90-degree flexion in relation to the shin with toes up; 3) getting momentum of the opposite arm and ‘reaching for the sky’; 4) landing foot under hips.

 Straight leg bounds

 Performing this drill will help you reduce the time during which the foot is in make contact with the ground and eliminate the deceleration that is associated with heel striking.
-The most important steps for this movement is 1) keeping the torso upright; 2) swinging opposite arm; 3) allow the legs to mimic ‘scissors motion’; 4) landing on the forefoot, slightly in front of your body.
+The coaching points for this movement are 1) keeping the torso upright; 2) swinging opposite arm; 3) allow the legs to mimic ‘scissors motion’; 4) landing on the forefoot, slightly in front of your body.